bhubie/talks/making-impossible-states-impossible/slides/slides.md

 - Making Impossible States Impossible?
 A lot of you are probably wondering what I am meaning by this statement

+- what sort of clickbait title is this??

 -->

 ---